U.S. official touts health insurance markets, lawmakers leery

 "You're trying to lure states out of pursuing these basic health plans and onto the exchanges," said Senator Maria Cantwell, a Washington Democrat.

-Democratic Senator Bill Nelson of Florida said HHS should be held accountable for the slow implementation that has provided funding for basic health plans in just 24 states.
+Democratic Senator Bill Nelson of Florida said HHS should be held accountablre for the slow implementation that has provided funding for basic health plans in just 24 states.

 "If this is the kind of implementation we're going to see, then we're not going to fulfill the goal that we all set when we so laboriously put together ... this healthcare bill," he said.